 While there are some things that you can do to help you handle and deal with bed bugs on your own, the pros are the right solution.
 You will want to find a professional pest control company that has experience and knowledge when it comes to dealing with bed bugs.
 Ask them what types of tools and techniques they will be using, and how long the process is likely to take.

-Bed bugs are no fun, and they are not a problem that you can ignore.
+Bed bugs are not a problem that you can ignore.
 You want to make sure that you are taking action as soon as you realize that you have bed bugs in the house or apartment for the best results.
 Contact JAPCO if you are having bedbug problems, we can help!